JereKuusela/valheim-expand_world/README.md

 The file `expand_locations.yaml` sets the available locations and their placement.

+Note: Missing locations are automatically added to the file.
+If you want to disable a location, set `enabled` to `false` instead of removing any entries.

 Note: Location information is a server side feature.
 For testing, use single player so that your client has also server side features available.

 See the [wiki](https://valheim.fandom.com/wiki/Points_of_Interest_(POI)) for more info.